 The Board of Directors is responsible for the other information in the annual report.
-The other information comprises all information included in the annual report, but does not include the consolidated financial statements, the standalone financial statements of Zurich Insurance Company Ltd, the risk review on pages 3 to 25, and our auditor's reports thereon.
+The other information comprises all information included in the annual report, but does not include the consolidated financial statements, the standalone financial statements of Zurich Insurance Group Ltd, the audited sections of the risk review on pages 5 to 35, the Remuneration report of Zurich Insurance Group Ltd and our auditor's reports thereon.
 Our opinion on the consolidated financial statements does not cover the other information in the annual report and we do not express any form of assurance conclusion thereon.